Ewen2015/StatsModels/README.md

-# StateModel
+# Statistical Models
 Introduce statistical models and related R packages to realize the models.
+These are based on the graduate courses in Colorado State University.

 #### Regression Models